 about ME AND MY BEES

-Centered in the town of Cumberland, Maine, our studio shares its location with a flock of chickens, an organic vegetable garden and of course the bees - that continue to inspire and fascinate.
+Centered in the town of Freeport, Maine, our studio shares its location with a flock of chickens, an organic vegetable garden and of course the bees - that continue to inspire and fascinate.
 Who says you can't homestead on an acre of property on Main Street?

 Join the Hive